 A dash represents a break or interruption in the flow, meaning, or tempo of a sentence.
 By its very nature, a dash is intrusive.
 Now, that description could equally well apply to a few other punctuation marks.
 The dash can actually substitute for those other symbols, as the writer’s taste and sense of style might desire.
 Possible substitutions (with examples) include:

-- The colon.
-“Let’s face it—men usually aren’t the best at going to the doctor for regular checkups, and Men’s Health Month probably won’t change that.”
+“Let’s face it—men usually aren’t the best at going to the podiatrist for regular checkups, and Men’s Health Month probably won’t change that.”
 The dash is a less formal way of telling the reader to pay attention to a conclusion or inference.

 As we have just seen, probably the most common use of the dash is to embed explanatory details within the main sentence.
 A single dash can set off the information at the end of the sentence—just like this.
 It’s also completely appropriate to place the intrusive information—which should enrich the topic being discussed—in the middle of a sentence, with dashes on either side.